gggeek/phpxmlrpc-xmlrpc/README.md

 Specifically, it:
 - is based on PSR-7 and HTTPlug for handling the HTTP communication;
 - uses immutable objects for the Client, Request and Response;
-- has a modular design allows sister libraries to be used not only for JSONRPC calls, but for SOAP as well as other protocols;
+- has a modular design that allows sister libraries to be used not only for JSONRPC calls, but for SOAP as well as other protocols;
 - is only installable via Composer.
 - The visual Debugger has also been split off into a separate package, to avoid having installed it on Production environments if not required